tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: full test of burt in chair
 		- TBD: test with test_frog holding test_box (PortableContainer) holding red_mcguffin Item
 		- TBD: tune pronouns

+	- IDEA: maybe need a general Creature container w/ Seat and Bed inheritting? i.e. MixIn?
+		- IDEA: class name = Perch (Seat and Bed inherit from Perch)
+		- IDEA: perch = Creature container with 'translucent' room access
+		- TBD: Perch in_reach attribute that links to room obj
+			- TBD: can access in_reach if also in room; enable general ref of container / surface
 		- TBD: implement global verb synonyms for 'sit in' or 'sit on' == enter()
-		- TBD: implement ['exit' = node up too ?]
+		- TBD: implement ['exit' = node up too ?] [maybe native = 'exit']
-		- IDEA: maybe need a general Creature container w/ Seat and Bed inheritting? i.e. MixIn?
+		- TBD: create Seat class exit method ?
+		- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?
+		- TBD: should creature.is_contained and creature.get_container be ViewOnly methods?
 	- TBD: Throne
 		- TBD: Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
 		- TBD: autogen text would need to be conditional (i.e. before & after broach dispensed)
 		- IDEA: add auto_gen description to over-ride (like messy_handwriting)
 	- TBD: maybe a Seat or Bed in the Main Hall?
-	- TBD: create Seat class exit method ?
-		- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?
 	- TBD: doc_string to address Seat as Creature Container (vs. Room node discussion)
-	- TBD: should creature.is_contained and creature.get_container be ViewOnly methods?

 - IDEA: OpenMixIn, LockMixIn, ContainMixIn architecture ???
 	- Probably want to introduce this when I add size / weight / capacity to items and Recepticles??